laneboysrc/rc-light-controller/mk2-tlc5940-pic16f1825/doc/firmware-architecture.md

 - ````hw_tlc5940_16f1825.inc````

-    For hardware based on the TLC5940 and the PIC16F1825.
+    For MK2 hardware based on the TLC5940 and the PIC16F1825.

 - ````hw_ws2812_12f1840.inc````, ````ws2812.asm````

-    For driving WS2812B or PL9823 LEDs using a PIC12F1840 micro-controller.
+    MK3 hardware for driving WS2812B or PL9823 LEDs using a PIC12F1840 micro-controller.

 ## Input specific components